vikasdhiman0635/one_of_the_biggest_project_in_my_life/README.md

 This project is drawback is
     Smart city website database is not live.

+Date 27/09/2020

-Date 27/09/2020 I have updateed on it <br>
+              I have updateed on it
-              I have added a new chat function in this site. <br>
+              I have added a new chat function in this site.
-              In this chat function you can ask any query regarding this site. <br>
+              In this chat function you can ask any query regarding this site.
-              This chat helps us to understand the website.<br>
+              This chat helps us to understand the website.
               I am completely update the chat service on my site.
 I am very happy alot. :smiley:

 Date 28/09/2020

-            Hello all<br>
+            Hello all
-            Today one thought comming in my mind.<br>
+            Today one thought comming in my mind.
-                My thought is, I can get a diery and write all problem in my diery.<br>
+                My thought is, I can get a diery and write all problem in my diery.
-            So, Today i got a diery and tomorrow I will start to write all problem. <br>
+            So, Today i got a diery and tomorrow I will start to write all problem.
-            After some time i will change it.<br>
+            After some time i will change it.
-            I am trying my best.<br>
+            I am trying my best.

             Really really i write in this github repo Readme file